coracle-social/coracle/README.md

 A discord-like nostr client based on the idea of "relays as groups".

-If you would like to be interoperable with Flotilla, please check out this draft NIP: https://github.com/coracle-social/nips/blob/relay-chat/xx.md
+If you would like to be interoperable with Flotilla, please check out this guide: https://habla.news/u/hodlbod@coracle.social/1741286140797

 # Deploy